Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: transforming a verified NudgeOnly painpoint into a worker receipt request or WakePass escalation candidate.
-It also specifies what the tool does not do (no writes, no ownership decision, no completion state), which distinguishes it from sibling tools like nudgeonly_api or pushonly_wake_pusher.
+The description clearly states the tool's function: turning a verified NudgeOnly painpoint into a worker receipt request or WakePass escalation candidate.
+It specifies the resource and output types, and the phrase 'no writes, no ownership decision, no completion state' helps distinguish it from siblings, though it does not explicitly differentiate from all sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.